 Training for Battle

-Because intuition can influence judgment through emotion and/or cognition, training should be performed through simulation exercises that challenge the individual’s ability to control emotions and make informed decisions supported by the information available and the perspective they have gained from their life’s experiences and knowledge accumulated (i.e. mental models).
+Because intuition can influence judgment through emotion and/or cognition, training should be performed through simulation exercises that challenge the individual’s ability to control emotions and make informed decisions supported by the information available and the perspective they have gained from their life experiences and knowledge accumulated (i.e. mental models).
 To best develop intuitive decision-making, training scenarios should have unrealistically short times for a decision to be made.
-The situation should involve high stakes related to the action taken and the conditions2 must be constantly changing.
-As the repetition of the scenarios are practiced, increasingly challenging conditions should be introduced.
+The situation should involve high stakes related to the action taken and the conditions must be constantly changing.
+As the repetition of the scenarios is practiced, increasingly challenging conditions should be introduced.